-What’s going on in January?
+What do I think of Jessica Radloff’s book?
 Let’s plunge into the Deeper Waters and find out.

 (And I affirm the virgin birth)